Institute of Actuaries of India: Placement

 Till 2002, multinational reinsurers setting up service offices in India imported actuaries due to severe shortage of skills domestically.
 By 2005, an Indian actuary with at least 7 years of post-qualification experience was paid about US$40,000 in annual salary.
 The package rises to US$60,000 for an appointed actuary.

 IAI is a statutory body established under The Actuaries Act 2006 (35 of 2006) for regulation of profession of Actuaries in India.
 The provisions of the said Act have come into force from 10thday of November 2006, in terms of the notification dated 8 November 2006, issued by the Government of India in the Ministry of Finance, Department of Economic Affairs.
 As a consequence of this, the erstwhile Actuarial Society of India was dissolved and all the Assets and Liabilities of the Actuarial Society of India were transferred to, and vested in, the Institute of Actuaries of India constituted under Section 3 of the Actuaries Act, 2006.

 The erstwhile Actuarial Society of India (ASI) was established in September 1944.
-Since 1979 the ASI has been a Full Member of International Actuarial Association (an umbrella organizations to all actuarial bodies across the world) and is actively involved in its affairs.
+Since 1979, the ASI has been a Full Member of International Actuarial Association (an umbrella organizations to all actuarial bodies across the world) and is actively involved in its affairs.
 In 1982, the ASI was registered under Registration of Literary, Scientific and Charitable Societies Act XXI of 1860 and also under Bombay Public Charitable Trust Act, 1950.
 In 1989, the ASI started examinations up to Associate level, and in 1991, started conducting Fellowship level examination leading to professional qualification of an actuary, till then the accreditation was based on Institute of Actuaries, London examinations (now Institute and Faculty of Actuaries.).

 The IAI has grown as well with around 9,182 student members joining the society.
-The current president of IAI is Mr. R Arunachalam.
+The current president of IAI is Preeti Chandrashekhar.